TexasLAN/documents/code_of_conduct.md

     -	May not attend any meeting of any chapter.
     -	Cease to identify himself or herself with the Fraternity in any manner on or off campus..
   - Bannings and Warnings shall be delivered on paper, and shall be signed by all parties involved  and retained by the VP of Administration.
-  -	The Secretary of Texas Lambda Alpha Nu shall maintain a permanent blacklist of all former members so expelled.
+  -	The Vice President of Administration of Texas Lambda Alpha Nu shall maintain a permanent blacklist of all former members so expelled.
 -	Suspension.
 A member may be suspended for:
   -	Indefinite period.
 A member suspended for an indefinite period shall:
     -	Remove him or herself and his or her personal effects from the property of the Chapter and he or she may not return unless and until expressly permitted to do so by the Standards Board.